- Welcome -

 Eating Disorder Recovery Psychotherapist

-serving Arizona, California, Florida, Oregon and Utah.
+serving Arizona, California, Florida and Oregon.

 All appointments are virtual.

-Crisis refers to an exquisite tipping point that leads to instability and then returns to stability or becomes drastic and imaginable or unimaginable change.
+Crisis: Crisis refers to an exquisite tipping point that leads to instability and then returns to stability or becomes drastic and imaginable or unimaginable change.
 Therefore, a crisis can relate to any situation because any situation can change.
 The situation involved could be physical, emotional or mental.
-It could be imagined and perceived as happening or it could be real.
+It could be imagined and perceived as happening, or it could be real.

-Our focus is not about a particular crisis, trigger foods, eating disorder behavior or a description of a binge/purge episode.
-The human being is the focus.
 You, your experience, what happens in your mind, heart, body and psyche is what’s important.
-What happens to you when your mind narrows to a binge beam and your body screams for immediate comfort and soothing is where we bring compassion, knowledge, sensitivity and caring attention.
+What happens to you when your mind narrows to a binge beam, and your body screams for immediate comfort and soothing is where we bring compassion, knowledge, sensitivity and caring attention.

 Eating Disorders: Response to Crisis